-There are a range of alternatives including: NVQs, BTECs, Diplomas or apprenticeships.
+There are a range of alternatives including: T Levels, NVQs, BTECs, Diplomas or apprenticeships.
 These are usually courses and qualifications which are more vocational than A Levels.

 We believe that a 3 year Key Stage 4 gives students more scope for choice and to mature and feel focussed on their learning.

-We do not currently offer work experience at Key Stage 4 due to the complications and compromises that can ensue from insurance and offering the students a breadth of choice.
+Work experience is only offered as an option during Enrichment Week in Term 6 to Year 10.
 This is currently under review.
 In the Sixth Form students are encouraged through coaching and PSHEe to pursue work experience to help to either secure work with training or to gain a place at university.

 On the website alongside all other key policies: Policies

 There are a number of free websites which the College recommends accessible through the students’ drop down menu, these include information about different careers and quizzes to match the user’s interests to a job.
 It is also really useful to encourage conversations about careers, in particular with other family members and friends.
 Organising work shadowing or visits as well as encouraging paid employment as long as it does not impinge on your child’s academic progress can all be helpful.

 The latest guidance from the government is: Careers Guidance Provision for Young People in School.
 The emphasis is on the importance of careers education starting from Y7, and to encourage increased links with employers.